MicrosoftDocs/dynamics365smb-docs/financials/across-how-use-financials-data-source-flow.md

 ---
+title: Connect to Your Financials Data to Build an Automated Workflow Between Your Apps and Services
-title: Using Dynamics 365 for Financials in Microsoft Flow | Microsoft Docs
+ | Microsoft Docs
-description: You can make your Financials data available as a data source in Power Apps.
+description: You can make your Financials data available as a data source and specify an OData URL of your web services to build an automated workflow.
 documentationcenter: ''
 author: edupont04